 Microsoft Windows is a graphical operating system for PCs first introduced in 1985.
 The original Windows logo included a blue “window” icon and the product name in a simple serif font.
 The multi-colored wavy version was introduced in 1993.
 The undulating shape with the railing pixels gives the logo a sense of motion, with the window becoming a flag.

-The flag motif remained in use until 2001 when, with the release of XP, a major redesign was introduced.
+I know the flag motif remained in use until 2001 when, with the release of XP, a major redesign was introduced.
 The black frame and trailing pixels were excised, while the colored panes were given a more three-dimensional look.
 This design was altered only slightly for Vista and 7, released in 2007 and 2009 respectively, with the font changing to Calibri.

 With the heralding of Windows 8, set for release later in 2012, the logo went back to the beginning, echoing the Eighties design yet also bringing it up to date.
-Could this be a risky move when the multi-colored flag has been so etched in consumer’s minds?
+Could this be a risky move when the multi-colored flag has been so etched in consumer’s minds I ask?
 Only time will tell.
 The Windows logo may change over time, but many people will recognize the popular brand, regardless of logo design changes.